 So, why a blog then?
-To open a world that will allow many of our Instagram followers who have special needs or those who just love Howdy a look into our world.
-Some of you reading this are wondering what is Howdy?
-Howdy Homemade is a delicious ice cream store that employs individuals with special needs.
+To allow many of our Instagram followers who have special needs or those who just love Howdy a look into our world.
+Some of you reading this are wondering, “What is Howdy?”
+Howdy Homemade is an ice cream store that employs individuals with special needs and sells delicious ice cream.
 We will get to the store and its mission later.

-Hang in there with me as I introduce each employee, our managers and also my family who has been dragged into a passion of my husband and mine.
-Along the way, I hope Howdy Homemade will change your life like it has our family’s life.
+Hang in there with me as I introduce each employee, our managers, and also my family who has been dragged into this with my husband and me.
+Along the way, I hope Howdy Homemade will change your life like it has changed ours.
 You will experience the days and lives of all those involved with this magical ice cream store and my hope is you can become part of the Howdy family.
-Maybe you will be a future scooper or maybe your family member will become one or maybe you will just love to find out what is happening as the ice cream scoop turns and the ice cream machine churns.
+Maybe you will be a future scooper, or maybe your family member will become one, or maybe you will just love to keep up with what is happening as the ice cream scoop turns and the ice cream machine churns.

 Why does this have any relation to this blog?
 Again, hang in there and you will understand.

-We married and before we knew it we were parents of 4 healthy boys and one on the way.
+We married and before we knew it we were parents of four healthy boys and one more on the way.
 This is where Jack comes in.
 Our fifth son was born on a Sunday morning and with much drama!
-He came to a family so excited for another brother but Jack was pretty sick from the get go.
-We believed Jack would fully heal and be good…not so.
+He came to a family so excited for another brother but Jack was pretty sick from the get-go.
+We believed Jack would fully heal…but not so.
 And thus began our life raising a special boy.

-I will get back to Jack, but first I want to give you a brief overview of Jack’s siblings.
-Jack could not ask for better brothers and a sister.
+I will get back to Jack, but I want to give you a brief overview of Jack’s siblings.
+Jack could not ask for better brothers or a better sister.
 Each of their unique characteristics have been a blessing in Jack’s life.
 He is so blessed and lucky to have them all.

-Like I mentioned earlier, my beliefs align with the Church of Jesus Christ of Latter-Day Saints, specifically the gospel of Jesus Christ.
-My kids’ lives have been shaped by their own beliefs and convictions.
-Just like many of you, I am amazed at the people my children have become.
-Their good lives are not all attributed to having a brother with special needs, but I believe because of Jack they have learned empathy and inclusiveness.
+Like I mentioned earlier, my beliefs align with the Church of Jesus Christ of Latter-Day Saints, and specifically the gospel of Jesus Christ.
+My kids’ lives have been shaped by their own beliefs and convictions too.
+Just like many of you thinking of your own kids, I am amazed at the people my children have become.
+Their good lives are not all attributed to having a brother with special needs, but I do believe because of Jack they have learned empathy and inclusiveness.

 So here they are: